rafahgol/Rafahgol/README.md

 ## About me

 - :grinning:	 Hi!
 My name is Rafael Lima dos Santos, i'm brazilian and 23 years old.
-I'm a dev and game dev!
+I'm a game dev who is trying to learn back and front too!
 - 🎓 Studying Computer Science in UFRJ
 - 🌱 Currently learning CCS3, HTML5 and JavaScript.
 - :smile:	My games are on my itch.io page down below.